2025 MLK MASS CELEBRATION

 Community Service Award

-Our special guest is the family of Cameron Lamb.
-We will award Cameron Lamb (posthumously) and his family with a special Spirit of Dr. Martin Luther King, Jr., Award.
-We will also stand with the family and other civil rights and faith leaders in condemning Governor Parson's commutation of the sentence of the KCPD police officer who killed unarmed Cameron, including a Call to Action to organize a national campaign with other Civil Rights and community organizations to address this travesty of justice unparalleled in Black Lives Matter era history.
+Our special guest, the family of Cameron Lamb and Cameron Lamb (posthumously) was presented with a special Spirit of Dr. Martin Luther King, Jr., Award.
+We stood with the family and other civil rights and faith leaders in condemning Governor Parson's commutation of the sentence of the KCPD police officer who killed unarmed Cameron, including a Call to Action to organize a national campaign with other Civil Rights and community organizations to address this travesty of justice unparalleled in Black Lives Matter era history.

 Legacy Award